simolus3/drift/docs/docs/Dart API/tables.md

 ```

 Note that these `CHECK` constraints are part of the `CREATE TABLE` statement.
-If you want to change or remove a `check` constraint, write a [schema migration]({{ '../Migrations/api.md#changing-column-constraints' | pageUrl }}) to re-create the table without the constraint.
+If you want to change or remove a `check` constraint, write a [schema migration](../Migrations/api.md#changing-column-constraints) to re-create the table without the constraint.

 ### Unique column

 When an individual column must be unique for all rows in the table, it can be declared as `unique()`
 in its definition:

-{% include "blocks/snippet" snippets = snippets name = "unique-column" %}
+{{ load_snippet('unique-column','lib/snippets/dart_api/tables.dart.excerpt.json') }}

 If the combination of more than one column must be unique in the table, you can add a unique
 [table constraint](#unique-columns-in-table) to the table.